openstack/glance-specs/specs/mitaka/implemented/cim-namespace-metadata-definitions.rst

 =======

 1. Tests to confirm our parsing is valid
-2. Tests to confirm the metadata has been uploaded correctly in Openstack
+2. Tests to confirm the metadata has been uploaded correctly in OpenStack

 Documentation Impact
 ====================